bedrocklinux/bedrocklinux-website/markdown/1.0beta2/knownissues.md

 ## {id="init"} Only init stratum's init hooks work

-On typical Linux distributions, upon installing a package which may start a daemon at boot, the package would somehow leave indications for the init system on how it should be started.
+On typical Linux distributions, upon installing a package which may start a daemon at boot, the package will leave instructions for the init system regarding how the daemon should be started.
 Currently these hooks only automatically trigger for the ~{stratum~} which is currently providing init.
-If you would like, for example, CUPS to start at boot, the easiest solution is to install it into the ~{init~} ~{statum~}.
+If you would like, for example, CUPS to start at boot, the easiest solution is to install it from the ~{init~} ~{statum~}.

-Note, however, that it is very possible to manually add new init hooks which work across ~{stratum~}.
+It is very possible to manually add new init hooks which work across ~{stratum~}.
 Be sure to use `brc` as appropriate.
 See the documentation for both the given init system in use (and/or the corresponding distro) as well as the documentation for the software you would like to run at boot.

-Additionally, note that all major init systems run `/etc/rc.local` at boot time, and that `/etc/rc.local` is configured to be ~{global~}.
+All major init systems run `/etc/rc.local` at boot time, and `/etc/rc.local` is configured to be ~{global~}.
 Thus relatively simple boot-time operations can be written to that file which should then work irrelevant of which init from which distro is being used.

 ## {id="recursive-brp"} brpath can't self-reference